 Global Agenda Council on the Role of Faith 2014-2016

 The religious landscape has shifted over the past decades.
-Evidence shows that in some societies the role of faith is fading, with an increasing number of people having no religious affiliation and a general resistance to identify as someone who practises religion.
-Conversely, 80% of the world’s population adheres to a religion, and in these societies recognition of the role played by faith and religious culture in public life and in tackling global problems is growing.
-In such societies, faith groups exercise authority, strengthen the social capital and provide services; they advocate for change and mobilize communities.
+Evidence shows that in some societies the role of faith is fading, with an increasing number of people having no religious affiliation and a general resistance to identifying as someone who practises a religion.
+However, over 80% of the world’s population adheres to a religion.
+In these societies, recognition of the role played by faith and religious culture in public life is growing.
+Faith groups exercise authority, strengthen the social capital, provide services, advocate for change and mobilize communities.
+No matter whether a society is religious or not, it is difficult to deny the pivotal role religion plays in catalysing civic engagement in global problems.
+The space where faith, the economy and society interact is evolving in dynamic ways.
+These shifts create an opportunity for collaboration and socioeconomic transformation.

-Members of the Global Agenda Council on the Role of Faith comprise the world’s foremost experts to provide thought leadership that furthers the faith agenda within World Economic Forum’s activities.
-The council currently seeks to raise awareness about socio-cultural, cross-faith and religious engagement efforts for the purposes of conflict prevention and conflict transformation.
-It aims to transform perspectives on faith in government and the private sector, specifically in nations experiencing dramatic change (i.e., immigration dynamics, internal conflicts, freedom of beliefs/religion, and emerging market challenges).
+Members of the Global Agenda Council on the Role of Faith comprise the world’s foremost experts on the issue.
+They provide thought leadership that furthers understanding of faith’s complex influence on global affairs within World Economic Forum activities.
+The council and its members have sought to raise awareness of the criticality of “religious literacy” – ensuring leaders from government, business and civil society adequately comprehend religion’s nuances and drivers, as well as its impact on communities, markets and governance.
+It aims to transform perspectives on faith in government and the private sector, specifically in nations experiencing dramatic change (for example, immigration dynamics, internal conflicts, freedom of beliefs/religion and emerging market challenges).

 To get involved please contact

-Council Manager: Mariah Levin, Senior Community Manager, Civil Society Community, Constituents, Mariah.Levin@weforum.org
+Council Manager: Cecilia Serin, Community Specialist, Civil Society, Society and Innovation, Cecilia.Serin@weforum.org

 Document archive for all the issues you are interested in